 These financial statements have been prepared on a going concern basis, which assumes that the Society will be able to realize its assets and discharge its liabilities in the normal course of business.
-Continuation as a going concern is dependent on the Society's ability to continue to collect grants and donations and put these funds to use in charitable conservation projects.
+Continuation as a going concern is dependent on the Society's ability to continue to collect grants and donations and put these funds to use in charitable conservation and environmental education programs and projects.